luontola/specsy/documentation.md

 "Before" and "After" Blocks
 ---------------------------

 In Specsy, every parent spec acts similar to the "before" blocks in other testing frameworks.
-And as for "after" blocks, Specsy has a construct called *defer blocks* (influenced by [Go's defer statement](http://golang.org/doc/effective_go.html#defer)).
+And as for "after" blocks, Specsy has a construct called *defer blocks* (inspired by [Go's defer statement](http://golang.org/doc/effective_go.html#defer)).
 Each spec can declare as many or few defer blocks as it wishes, and they will be executed in LIFO order when the spec exits.

 [DeferBlocksExampleSpec] shows how the defer blocks can be used: